serenagrl/ansible-kubernetes/README.md

       ansible_winrm_server_cert_validation: ignore
 ```

-> [!NOTE]
-> Refer [here](https://docs.ansible.com/ansible/latest/os_guide/windows_winrm.html) for detail documentation.
+Refer [here](https://docs.ansible.com/ansible/latest/os_guide/windows_winrm.html) for detail documentation.

-### 4. Optional: Configure Playbooks to Use WinRM With Certificates
+> [!IMPORTANT]

-Using certificates to connect to WinRM from the playbooks is recommended.
+> Although optional, it is strongly recommended to use certificates to connect to WinRM.
 Follow these [steps](docs/configure-winrm-certs.md) if you wish to apply this practice.

-### 5. Testing WinRM Connectivity
+### 4. Testing WinRM Connectivity

 Run the `test-winrm-connection.yaml` playbook to verify the WinRM connection.
 ```bash